LOADING ...

 Bắt đầu làm bài nào

-I'd never been
+though I'd been

 In those days of my songwriting

-counter that had crossed the
+counter culture had crossed the

-and even worked it's way to
+Atlantic and worked it's way to

 Clark Five.
 The Kicks,